Faraday-dot-py/MATS-9.0/research/idea.md

 	- Might show if the SAE learns to interpret features in the same way
 - Also would like to do this with a different model and see how the SAE reacts
 	- Might show if two different LLMs "think" the same

+# Working Session 9
+*It's time to start trying to see if my SAE "understands"*
+- Start working on steering
+	- How is this done?
+	- Can I engineer prompts to activate certain neurons?
+- Make a list of the activations and start labeling them

+*The model seems to pick up really well on sports-based concepts and competitions*
+- Is this because there's so much data about that or is there another reason?

+I'm having some issues getting features to define specific concepts Applying a layernorm to the activations seems to have help separate the feature activations
+- Theory: There were so many sports examples that the model is overfitting, which is why all features seem to relate to a sport in one way or another

+Some good-old-fashioned keyword analysis might be good to figure out what these words mean
+- Tuning the network and increasing the size of the DS are both really good ways to decrease cosine similarity scores between feature outputs
+- Also good at decreasing top output scores